This article will touch on the most common microgreen diseases (and some not-so-common).

 Start with clean and sterile trays.

-You can rinse the trays removing any soil, then mist them with food-grade hydrogen peroxide, diluted bleach solution, sundry trays (can break the plastic down, though).
+You can rinse the trays removing any soil, then mist them with food-grade hydrogen peroxide, diluted bleach solution, and dry trays in sunlight. (it can break the plastic down, though).

 If the tray is small enough, place the clean tray in the dishwasher and wash and dry it through the cycle.